It was the river that is said to have watered the biblical Garden of Eden and helped give birth to civilisation itself.

 Environmental policies have not been a high priority for Iraqi governments struggling with political, security and economic crises.

-Ecological awareness also remains low among the general public, said activist Hajer Hadi of the Green Climate group, even if "every Iraqi feels climate change through rising temperatures, lower rainfall, falling water levels and dust storms," she said.
+Ecological awareness also remains low among the general public, said activist Hajer Hadi of the Green Climate group, even if "every Iraqi feels climate change through rising temperatures, lower rainfall, falling water levels and dust storms".

 - South: salt water, dead palms -